alttch/rapidtables/README.md

 # rapidtables

-**rapidtables** is a module for Python 2/3, which does only one thing: converts lists of dictionaries to pre-formatted ascii tables.
+**rapidtables** is a module for Python 2/3, which does only one thing: converts lists of dictionaries to pre-formatted tables.
 And it does the job as fast as possible.

 **rapidtables** is focused on speed and is useful for applications which dynamically refresh data in console.
 The module code is heavily optimized, it